4e6anenk0/Rowaita-icon-theme/README.md

 </p>

 ## Known problems and ways to solve them:
-### Problem: Icons are missing or displayed incorrectly in Flatpack applications
+### Problem: Icons are missing or displayed incorrectly in Flatpak applications
-If your Flatpack apps are missing icons or not showing up, here's what you can do:
+If your Flatpak apps are missing icons or not showing up, here's what you can do:
 1) Make sure that the icons are actually in the required directory.
 That is, they must not be placed via a symbolic link.
 2) Grant permission to the directory of custom icons.
 This can be done globally or for the user.
 For example:
 ```bash